Mini Egg cookies

 Beat them together using an electric whisk or the paddle attachment of your mixer until they are light and fluffy.

 Mix together until everything is well combined.
+The dough will be quite wet at this point.

 Add the flour